joleel3389/sep11-freedom-project/tool/learning-log.md

     * Components must start with a capital letter
 * Components help you make "parts" that you can use for a bigger and more complex UI
     * This code is meant to be reusable
-        * Can be reused on angular or vue for instance.
+        * Can be reused on angular or Vue for instance.
 * How do you set up React?
     * To test react, use the code below in the header of your HTML.
     * You must also set the type of your script to babel